 Yes, AU college credit is offered at all campuses where NSLC programs are held.

-No, the course is taught primarily online.
-Students will attend an introductory class on campus and access instructional materials upon returning home at hours that suit their own schedules.
+No, the course is taught online.
+Students will attend an introductory session on campus and access instructional materials upon returning home at hours that suit their own schedules.
 This instruction may include lectures recorded by their professor, podcasts, documentaries, and discussion boards.
 Readings and assignments will be available via AU’s Blackboard platform.
 Professors remain accessible to student questions for 30 days after the on-campus segment.
 The on-campus introductory class will not conflict with any regular NSLC activities.

 Do I have to complete assignments while at my program?